-For brand new employees and/or preexisting employees in new positions, this plan could involve 3 week, 6 week and 90 day interactions including communications between faculty and their immediate supervisors, classroom visits, and a written assessment evaluating the first 90 days and identifying areas of growth opportunity.
+For brand new employees and/or pre existing employees in new positions, this plan could involve 3 week, 6 week and 90 day interactions including communications between faculty and their immediate Supervisors, classroom visits, and a written assessment evaluating the first 90 days and identifying areas of growth opportunity.

 3.3.
-New Employee Orientation
+NEW EMPLOYEE ORIENTATION

-As a new employee, you will be oriented on the School's procedures and policies and given a new employee packet, which will contain the necessary personnel information as required by federal and state laws.
-Please feel free to contact Human Resources about any questions you may have about the policies and procedures of the School.
-There is also a new teacher orientation for all first-year teachers at Covenant must complete.
+All new employees must attend New Employee Orientation during which you will be oriented on the School's procedures and policies.
+Please feel free to contact Human Resources about any questions you may have about the School's policies and procedures.

 3.4.
-Job Descriptions
+JOB DESCRIPTIONS